alephium/build-smart-contracts-in-ralph/docs/index.md

 ```

 In the example above, `createCar` and `copyCreateCar` use the `createContract!` and `copyCreateContract!` built-in functions, respectively, to create a new contract.
 The difference between the two is that `createContract!` creates a new contract using the contract's bytecode, while `copyCreateContract!` creates a new contract by copying the bytecode from an existing contract, which is a lot more gas efficient.
 If the goal is to create many instance of the same contract, `copyCreateContract!` is recommended.

+Another notable difference between the `createCar` and `copyCreateCar` functions is that in `createCar`, the `minimalContractDeposit` is explicitly approved by the transaction caller, whereas in `copyCreateCar`, this approval is omitted.
+This is because, starting with the Danube upgrade, the contract deposit is by default automatically funded by the transaction caller, eliminating the need for explicit approval.

 Contracts in Alephium have both immutable and mutable fields, which are stored and handled differently in the VM for security and efficiency reasons.
 When creating a contract, you must provide encoded versions of both the immutable and mutable fields.
 The `encodeFields!` built-in function handles this encoding for you.
 In the example above, `Car.encodeFields!` encodes the `model`, `year`, and `price` fields and returns a tuple containing both the encoded immutable and mutable fields, which can be passed to the `createContract!` and `copyCreateContract!` built-in functions.